betarixm/paranode/docs/proposal-architecture.md

 #### Step 3: Broadcast Key Ranges

-- Master node broadcasts the estimated key ranges to all worker nodes.
+- Master node broadcasts the estimated key ranges to all worker nodes and waits for approved signal for each worker.

 #### Step 4: Make Group(Partition)

+- Master node signals each worker node to make group.
 - Each worker node then divides its local data according to the received key ranges.
   - Any key falling within a particular range is grouped together.
 - Detailed explanations for utilizing multiple cores can be found in the "Worker Proposal" document.

 #### Step 5: Exchanging